liyanaworq/tod-all-access/README.md

-# TOD All Access - Coworking Space Management System
+# TOD All Access - Coworking Space Management System (For reference only)

 A full-stack monorepo solution for modern coworking space management, featuring quota tracking, resource booking, and administrative controls.